shubhamg0sai/SMSbomber/README.md

 ## Usage:

-Run these commands to run TBomb
+Run these commands to run SMSbomber

 ### > For Termux: